 Your child’s bone health might not be your first concern when you think of how optimal nutrition impacts your kids’ health.
 After all, osteoporosis largely affects older adults.
-But, with adolescents reaching 90% of their peak bone mass by age 18 (for girls) and age 20 (for boys), bone health absolutely is a health issue for kids.
+But, childhood and adolescence are the best time to focus on increasing bone mass, as most people reach their peak bone mass between the ages of 25 and 30.
+Bone health absolutely is a health issue for kids.

 Think of bone health as a savings account.
 Bone is living tissue that is turned over constantly with regular deposits and withdrawals.
 During childhood and adolescence, bones are primed to make the highest rate of deposits possible, for use throughout the rest of a person's life.